Originally published 9-13-17. Edited a little on 8-5-20.

 Each of these changes on its own would have had quite an impact.
 Having them happen all at once was incredibly challenging.
 Regaining my emotional balance and physical health took time and help from others.

 I adapted to my new circumstances with changes in my way of being, my attitudes and beliefs.
 I shifted from a “go-go-go” attitude to one that acknowledged the need for rest, renewal and recovery.
-My thinking shifted as I focused on what matters most in life to me, rather than allowing others’ priorities to define me.
-I made some related behavioral changes, including negotiating the time and support needed for undertaking a workplace initiative that was of value to my organization as well as to me, scheduling some vacation time every quarter, establishing a regular yoga practice, and saving a percentage of my money, time and energy for myself.
+My thinking shifted as I focused on what matters most to me, rather than allowing others’ priorities to define me.
+I made some related behavioral changes.
+I scheduled some vacation time every quarter, established a regular yoga practice, and allocated a percentage of my money, time and energy for myself.
 I still think of this as “saving 10% for me,” reminding me that if I want to keep giving to others, I must give something to myself.
+And I negotiated at work for the time and support to work on a project that would benefit the organization, and that I was deeply committed to.

 There was no returning to the previous normal, as that normal was damaging my health.
 Instead, there was a moving forward in new ways, toward a new vision for myself and my life.
 This was transformational resilience.
 I found ways to manage, understand, and make meaning of a deep-seated change (GCPH, 2014).